Profile

-Marcel Hoefman 12-06-2023
+Marcel Hoefman | 12-06-2023

-Header Image
+Header image

 1. Read about your profession.

-2. Train.
+2. Exercise.

 4. Don't ask if you already know something, but how good you are at it.

-- What did I do right?
+• What did I do well?

 You are responsible for your own professional development.
 Those who are always just a little bit better than their competitors are the ones who go the extra mile.
 A step in time, energy or money.
 If you make the right choices, this is a valuable investment in your development, your job satisfaction and your results.
-Which step do you take to be better than good?
+What step do you take to be better than good?

 Author